davidudo/altschool-nodejs-project-one/README.md

 - Nodejs
 - HTML
-- CSS

 ### What I learned

 - How to setup a simple server with NodeJS
 - Basics of authentication
 - Code documentation
-- How to consume API for frontend development
+- How to consume API from frontend
 - How to build a CRUD app
 - Basics of error handling
 - How to categorise code files